 Managing a growing startup or practice is a challenging endeavor.
-Competing in the marketplace, offering new services, and gaining more clients are all part of the process.
+Competing in the marketplace, offering accounting services, and gaining more clients are all part of the process.

-Partnering with a certified-MBE allows you to tap into a large number of public and private sector programs.
+Partnering with a certified MBE (Minority Business Enterprise) allows you to tap into a large number of public and private sector programs.
 The increased access to government contracting opportunities that a partnership provides allows your organization to grow rapidly.
 According to research by the Hackett Group, working with a certified-MBE business can drive an additional $3.6 million to an organization’s bottom line.
 With as much as 130% return on investment for every $1 million spent in procurement operating costs, your company will realize distinct competitive advantages.

 Provides Tax Incentives for Your Business